j34-chapman/Guard/docs/planning.md

 ### Problem statement
 TODO: Replace the example text like this with text that describes your project.
 What is the problem to be addressed?

+According to 'Plan International' - a charity for children and equality for girls, almost two thirds of adult women (63%) in Britain say they feel unsafe walking alone after dark.
+Almost half (48%) felt the same way when they were of school age.

+- By utilizing 'BristolOpenData', Guard proposes an all ecompassing application which will signficantly increase the safety of men, women and children getting from destination to destination.
+With filters for different types of crimes, Guard will provide a map navigation system that will clearly highlight all the areas from previously reported crimes as well as total crimes committed.
+Full transparency.
+Guard will also act like a public forumn where users and will be able to report their own crimes by selecting an area on the map (with attachment options and will be moderated by admins/emergency services).

+- Guard aims to be used by not only civilians but by emergency services.

+- There will be several other functions which will allow users to feel safer walking around Bristol:

 ### Business benefits
 TODO: List high-level benefits that this product will provide.